davidjeyachandran/alianzaamor/README.md

 ### Configuration export/import

+Configuration is located in `web/sites/default/config/`.

-To export configuration run `composer drush:cex`
+* To export configuration run `composer drush:cex`

-To import configuration run `composer drush:cim`
+* To import configuration run `composer drush:cim`

 When committing to codebase make sure you commit only relevant configuration changes.